David McAllister: Minister-President of Lower Saxony, 2010–2013

 On 4 June 2010, McAllister was designated by his party to succeed Christian Wulff as Minister-President of Lower Saxony, if the latter were to be elected President of Germany on 30 June.
 After the election of Wulff as president, David McAllister was elected the new Minister-President of Lower Saxony the following day.
-He was subsequently also appointed to the supervisory board of Volkswagen, the largest company in Lower Saxony and of which the state of Lower Saxony is a major stockholder.
-From 2010 until 2013, he also served as a member of the supervisory board of Volkswagen.
+He was subsequently appointed to the supervisory board of Volkswagen, the largest company in Lower Saxony and of which the state of Lower Saxony is a major stockholder, and served in this capacity until 2013.

 In December 2012, McAllister presided over the CDU’s national convention in Hanover.

 Following the 2013 Lower Saxony state election, McAllister's CDU-FDP Coalition lost control of the Landtag, which meant that the Christian Democrats and the Free Democrats eventually lost the government role.
 On 19 February 2013, Stephan Weil of the Social Democratic Party of Germany (SPD) was elected Minister-President of Lower Saxony with the votes of SPD and Alliance '90/The Greens.
-He resigned in March 2014 to prepare for the European parliament election, where he was the lead candidate for the CDU/CSU.
+McAllister resigned from the Landtag in March 2014 to prepare for the European parliament election, where he was the lead candidate for the CDU/CSU.

 Following the 2013 German elections, McAllister was part of the CDU/CSU team in the negotiations with the SPD on a coalition agreement.